k0sukey/TiPlatformConnect/README.md

 # TiPlatformConnect (forked twitter-titanium)
-* Replaced jsOAuth-1.3.1.js to jsOAuth-1.3.3.js, and customize for Titanium Mobile
+* Replaced jsOAuth-1.3.1.js to jsOAuth-1.3.3.js, and customize for Titanium Mobile(Content-Type, Ti.Network.createHTTPClient())
 * twitter.js using jsOAuth.getAccessTokenKey() and jsOAuth.getAccessTokenSecret(), and update_with_media support!
 * Added tumblr.js using OAuth(not XAuth).
 Photo upload yet...
-Dose not change how to use twitter.js
-* Added foursquare.js.
-In development...
-Dose not change how to use twitter.js
+* Added mixi.js
+* Added foursquare.js
 * Added flickr.js.
 In development...
-Dose not change how to use twitter.js, and extend getUserNsid(), getUsername().
 * Rewrite the app.js
+* Extend platform.request(path, params, headers, httpVerb, callback); path is replaced url possible.
+Added headers.

 ## How to use